Pal1795/Store-Sales-Forecasting/README.md

 **Model Selection**

-We are using the Random Forest Regressor for store sales forecasting.
+By using the Random Forest Regressor for store sales forecasting.
 This model is chosen due to its:

 - Effectiveness in complex regression tasks